east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 1. In Visual Studio create a new ASP.NET Core Web Application using the "Empty" project template.
 2. Install `Escc.EastSussexGovUK.Core` from our private NuGet feed.
-3. Add the services required for the template to the `Startup` class:
+3. Add the services required for the template to the `Startup` class in the order shown below:

 		using Escc.EastSussexGovUK.Core;
 		using Microsoft.AspNetCore.Builder;